Muller's ratchet in a near-critical regime: tournament versus fitness proportional selection: A synopsis of the classical and the tournament ratchet

--- with regard to the tournament ratchet: $n_0^T := N^{1-\delta/2}$, which according to \eqref{centattY} is the asymptotic center of attraction of the size of its second best class,
+-- with regard to the tournament ratchet: $n_0^T := N\sqrt{1-\rho}$, which according to~\eqref{centattY} is the asymptotic center of attraction of the size of its second best class, and in the $(\beta, \delta)$-scaling equals $N^{1-\delta/2}$.

--- with regard to the classical ratchet: $n_0^C := N \pi_1 = N \theta e^{-\theta}$, which in the $(\beta, \delta)$-scaling equals $N^{1-\delta}\delta \log N$.
-Figure \ref{fig:4} illustrates that this asymptotics of the starting value can indeed be seen in simulations of the classical ratchet.
-The starting value~$n_0^T$ is used in Figure \ref{fig:5}, and the starting value $n_0^C$ is used in Figures \ref{fig:6} and \ref{fig:7}.
+Figures \ref{fig:4R} and \ref{fig:4F} illustrate that these asymptotics of the starting values can indeed be seen in simulations of the classical and the tournament ratchet.
+The starting values~$n_0^C$ and $n_0^T$ are used in Figures~\ref{fig:6R} and \ref{fig:6F}.

 For $(\beta, \delta) \in \mathcal P$ we have